Timendus/thumby-grayscale/readme.md

 * The [code.thumby.us](https://code.thumby.us) Thumby emulator is not multithreaded.
 That's why this library **DOES NOT WORK in the emulator AT ALL!**
-* Touching flash memory while the grayscale thread is running sometimes **crashes the Thumby**.
-The solution is to stop the grayscale thread, save your file or whatever you want to do, and then restart the thread.
-* The framerate limiting logic of `thumby.display` (`update` and `setFPS`) has not (yet) been implemented.
-This is not a technical limitation or anything, I've just been too lazy so far 😉
-* The grayscale image is not perfectly stable.
-Depending on the timing settings and the image shown, it flickers a bit and some banding may occur.
+* This library requires **MicroPython v1.19.1 or higher**.
+Trying to initialize the library on anything lower will throw an exception.
+* The grayscale image is pretty stable.
+But it's basically still just flashing images one after another in quick succession.
 This may **not be suitable for people who suffer from epilepsy**.
-Also, you may just find the quality unsuitable for your application.
-* This is very experimental and **may hurt your Thumby's display** long term.
-I don't know for sure that it doesn't, it hasn't been used for long enough to know.
-It will also probably **drain the battery** pretty quickly.

-So in short: Don't rely on this library for anything if you're not the adventurous type 😉
+* It's still pretty early-days for grayscale on the Thumby and we don't know for sure that this will not **hurt your Thumby's display** long term.
+We've been doing quite a lot of testing with it though, and so far zero Thumbys have developed issues.
+* It will probably **drain the battery** faster because it's doing some pretty CPU intensive things.

 Having said all that, let's get some grayscale going! 😄 See [`GrayscaleTest.py`](./Games/GrayscaleTest/GrayscaleTest.py) for a complete